vaibhav18matere/books/README.md

 - Tranquility and peace are found in identifying our path and in sticking to it: staying the course — making adjustments here and there, naturally—but ignoring the distracting sirens.

+### 16th JAN => REBOOT THE REAL WORK

+- There is clarity (and joy) in seeing what others can’t see, in finding grace and harmony in places others overlook.
+Isn’t that far better than seeing the world as some dark place?